sneha0832/OOP-Game-FreeFall/README.md

 # 🎮 Game Title: Free Fall

 ## 📝 Project Description
-Free Fall is a browser-based game developed using HTML, CSS, and JavaScript, applying Object-Oriented Programming (OOP) principles to structure the code.
+Free Fall is a browser-based game developed using ** HTML, CSS, and JavaScript **, applying Object-Oriented Programming (OOP) principles to structure the code.
 Players control a basket to catch healthy fruits and avoid unhealthy items like pizza.
 The game includes:

 1. A scoring system
 2. Time-limited gameplay